GaloisInc/saw-script/doc/manual/manual.md

 ## Other Built-in Transformation and Inspection Functions

-In addition to the `Term` transformation functions described so far, a miscellaneous variety of others also exist.
+In addition to the `Term` transformation functions described so far, a variety of others also exist.

 ~~~~
 beta_reduce_term : Term -> Term